JOJ0/joj0.github.io/_posts/2018-11-3-the-charging-tape.md

 original circuit pic here

-It features two regulators ICs (TLV1117C): One limiting the current (U1) and the other one the voltage (U2).
-The battery(pack) is represented by capacitor C2 (he uses the similar behaviour of the capacitor for the software simulation)
+It features two regulator ICs (TLV1117C): One limiting the current (U1) and the other one the voltage (U2).
+The battery(pack) is represented by capacitor C2 (he uses the similar-to-battery-behaviour of the capacitor for the software simulation).
+I substituted the two regulators with the more common and easy to get LM317 type.

-* charging voltage (measure between point A and ground) should be set slightly higher than the voltage of the fully charged battery pack.
+* Charging voltage should be set slightly higher than the voltage of the fully charged battery pack.
 My two-cell packs have about 2*1,35=2,7V so around 2,8-2,9V should be fine.
-* charging current (open circuit between points A and B and connect multimeter in between for measuring) as already discussed above, not more than 8mA
+  * Fortunately the design already handles charging voltage for two-cell packs.
+It can be fine tuned using the trim-pot R5.

-I decided to use LM317 ICs.
-They are common and easy to get.
+  * measure between point A and ground

-Fortunately the design already handles V for two-cell packs and it can be fine tuned using the trim-pot R5.
+* Charging current as discussed above, not more than 8mA

-Charging current is set by resistors R1,R2.
+  * It is set by resistors R1,R2 (On first sight it is slightly confusing that he uses 2 identical resistors in parallel.
+I suppose he did this to split the current and spare the use of an R with higher power specs (more Watts - more expensive - not as common in ones components stash), I will use just one R as my current is very little compared to the 260mA in the original design.
+Let’s just call my resistor R1 and forget about R2.).
-(On first sight it is slightly confusing that he uses 2 identical resistors in parallel.
-I suppose he did this to split the current and not have to use an R that can stand higher power (more Watts), I will use just one R as my current is very little compared to the 260mA in the original design.
-Let’s just call my resistor R1 and forget about R2.)
+  *  open circuit between points A and B and connect multimeter in between for measuring

 If you have a look on page fixme in the [LM317 datasheet](fixme link) you will find examples for current and voltage limiting circuits that look almost identical to Sgt.fixmes design.
 His circuit is basically “just” a combination of two examples.
 Well done!

-This is my customized version
+This is my final customized version

 custom circuit pics here